DanYuDE/Probing-LLM/README.md

 ## Description

-The project delves into the black box of Llama-2-7B model to understand the mechanics behind its language understanding capabilities.
-Using probing techniques, I analyze the models at different layers and stages of extracting interpretable features.
+The project delves into the Llama-2-7B model to understand the mechanics behind its language understanding capabilities.
+Using probing techniques, analyzing the models at different layers and stages of extracting interpretable features.

 ## Getting Started